-• 2021: He starts laying the groundwork for a run at a school board seat by spreading lies about administrators and staff at East Jessamine High School.
+- 2021: Brandon started laying the groundwork for a run at a school board seat by spreading lies about administrators and staff at East Jessamine High School.

 (FYI, this never happened)

-Despite his best efforts attacking the school district he hoped to lead, he lost his campaign to the incumbent, 56-44%.
+Despite his best efforts attacking the school district he hoped to lead, he lost convincingly to the incumbent.

-• 2024: He attempted to help his political club take over the school board by recruiting three terrible candidates – one of whom had to be taught how to spell “Jessamine” – to challenge three Republican incumbents on the school board.
+- 2024: He attempted to help his political club take over the school board by recruiting three poorly qualified candidates – one of whom didn’t even know how to spell “Jessamine” (see below) – to challenge three Republican incumbents on the school board.

-The best part about this is that two of the three people who led this effort – including Brandon – don’t even own property in the county and don’t pay the taxes they were complaining about.
+The best part about this is that two of the three people who led this effort – Jesse Green and Brandon Wides – don’t even own property in the county and don’t pay the taxes they were complaining about.
+And the third person who was part of this, Kim Garrison, owns several rental properties in the county.
+More on this below.

 Not surprisingly, this effort also failed.